-Install Watch Command on OS X
+Install Watch Command on Mac OS X

 If there was one command I would really complain about not being on Mac OS X, it would be “watch”.
 Watch is one of those great pieces of software that is tiny and completely out of the way, but when needed it will be a life saver.
 We’re going to show you three different ways to install the watch command; through a precompiled binary, with HomeBrew, and with MacPorts.
 Plus, we’ll show you a little about how to use watch and why it’s useful.

 What is the watch command?
 For the unfamiliar, it’s simple to explain watch; Watch will run a command repeatedly and then display the output in an “ncurses” friendly manner.
 Another way to explain this might be to say, you can turn any command line program output into a “real time” display.
 A good example is using watch to monitor disk usage.

-Now of course it’s hard to demonstrate the command running in a repetitive manner using a still image, but this might be something you would want to run when monitoring the amount of space left on your hard drive while transfering a large file(s).
+Now of course it’s hard to demonstrate the command running in a repetitive manner using a still image, but this might be something you would want to run when monitoring the amount of space left on your hard drive while transferring a large file(s).
 If you examine the screen shot closely, in the upper left hand corner you will notice that the command is being run every 5.0s, or 5 seconds.
-The comand being run, is “df -kh”.
+The command being run, is “df -kh”.
 The output tells us the disk size, used space, available space and percentage used (capacity) in a human readable format (thats what the “h” stands for in df -kh).
 As we delete a large portion of files, or copy new files to our computer we will see these values change.
 If you wanted to see smaller increments you would remove the “h” and just run “df -k”.

 The basic usage for watch is: watch -n number_of_seconds “command”

-Download the “watch” command from Terminal.app
+Download the precompiled “watch” command from Terminal.app

 curl -O http://ktwit.net/code/watch-0.2-macosx/watch